iamovi/powerful-password-checker/README.md

 To use this script, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine or download code files as zip then extract and open with a code editor.
 2. Install Python if you haven't already.
-3. Run the script by providing the passwords you want to check as command-line arguments.
+3. Run the script by providing the passwords you want to check as command-line arguments. (run it on terminal/powershell/bash/cmd) as your wish!
 For example:

    ```bash
    python check_me.py password1 password2y6546